Security-Onion-Solutions/securityonion-docs/stenographer.rst

 Output
 ------

 Stenographer writes full packet capture to ``/nsm/pcap/``.
-It will automatically start purging old data once the partition reaches 90%.
-This value is configurable as shown in the Configuration section below.
+It will automatically start purging old data once the partition reaches the DiskFreePercentage setting as shown below.

 Analysis
 --------